ToreyStapleton/ToreyStapleton.github.io/_drafts/protractor.md

 <h3>Explicit vs Implicit Waits</h3>
 The proper way to manipulate the control flow is through implicit waits.
 An **implicit wait** is simply a way of blocking test flow until a condition is met.
 An **explicit wait** blocks test execution for a fixed amount of time, not based on any condition.
 Explicit waits in Protractor are invoked via `browser.sleep()`.  *In general, explicit waits are not a good testing practice and unfortunately I see people use them frequently.*  The most common reason I hear people say they used an explicit wait is because they are either getting `StaleElementReference` or `NoSuchElement` errors.
-For example, when trying to test a recently created object:
+For example, when trying to test a recently created object, you may get an error if the test executes before the app has finished updating:
 {% highlight javascript %}
 $('button.createPost').click(); // creates a new post
+// server takes longer to respond than usual
 $('.newPostTitle').getText().then(function(text) {
-  console.log(text); // error NoSuchElement
+  console.log(text); // could get error NoSuchElement
 });
 {% endhighlight %}